qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The |meshEditForceByVectorLines| :sup:`Force by Selected Geometries` tool provides advanced ways to split faces of a mesh using a line geometry.
+The |meshEditForceByVectorLines| :sup:`Force by Selected Geometries` tool provides advanced ways to apply break lines using lines geometry.
-The mesh frame and properties are affected along that line.
+A break line will force the mesh to have edges along the line.
+Note that the break line will not be considered persistent once the operation is done;
+resulting edges will not act as constraints anymore and can be modified like any other edge.
-This can be used for example to locally modify a mesh layer with a more accurate 3D contours you may have got by other means.
+This can be used for example to locally modify a mesh layer with accurate lines, as river banks or border of road embankments.

 #.
 Enable the |meshEditForceByVectorLines| :sup:`Force by Selected Geometries` tool
 #.
 Indicate the geometry to use as "forcing line"; it can be: